Skip to content

 OpenAPI

-Hono require additional effort to describe the specification, while Elysia seamless integrate the specification into the schema.
+Hono requires additional effort to describe the specification, while Elysia seamlessly integrates the specification into the schema.

 ts